Azure-Samples/contoso-real-estate/packages/portal/README.md

 - Q: The application server starts up but I can't navigate to any of the listings detail pages
 - A: Go to `http://localhost:7071/api/listings` and make sure you see a JSON printed in the browser

+- Q: The application server starts up but I can't navigate to any of the listings detail pages
+- A: Make sure you are accessing the portal served by the SWA CLI `http://localhost:4280` (and not the Angular CLI).

 ## Deploying to Azure with the Azure Static Web Apps CLI